 In this paper, we use price deviations from asset fundamentals as a measure of market illiquidity.
-Instead of focusing on the liquidity conditions of a specific market, we are interested in the liquidity conditions of the overall market.
-For this purpose we consider the U.S. Treasury market, which is arguably one of the most important and most liquid markets; signs of illiquidity in this market presumely reflect a general shortage of arbitrage capital and tightening of liquidity in the overall market, whatever its origins and causes.
-In particular, we use the average "pricing errors" in U.S. Treasuries as a measure of the illiquidity of the aggregate market.
-We find that this measure spikes up during various market crises, including the 1987 stock market crash, the near collapse of LTCM, 9/11, the GM credit crisis, and the fall of Bear Stearns and Lehman Brothers.
-This drastic variation in our illiquidity measure over time, especially during crises, suggests that it captures substantial market-wide liquidity risk.
+Instead of focusing the liquidity condition of a specific market, we are interested in the liquidity conditions of the overall market.
+For this purpose, we consider the U.S. Treasury market, which is arguably the most important and one of the most liquid markets.
+Presumably, signs of illiquidity in this market reflects a general shortage of arbitrage capital and tightening of liquidity in the overall market, whatever its origins and causes.
+In particular, we use the average "pricing errors" in U.S. Treasuries as a measure of illiquidity of the aggregate market.
+Indeed, we found that this measure spikes up during various market crises, ranging from the 1987 stock market crash, the near collapse of LTCM, 9/11, GM credit crisis, to the fall of Bear Stearns and Lehman Brothers.
+This drastic variation of our illiquidity measure over time, especially during crisis, suggests that it represents substantial market-wide liquidity risk.